sebastiangreger/kirby3-commentions/README.md

 #### Return

-On success: Array with the data as saved, including the assigned UID.
+Array with the data as saved, including the assigned UID, or boolean `false` if failed.

 ### $page->updateCommention()